 The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost or income for pensions include the discount rate.
-Any changes in these assumptions, which are disclosed in note 31, will impact the carrying amount of the pension liability.
-Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 has been used by the actuary in valuing the pensions liability at 31 August 2023.
+Any changes in these assumptions, which are disclosed in note 29, will impact the carrying amount of the pension liability.
+Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2022 has been used by the actuary in valuing the pensions liability at 31 August 2024.
 Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.

-The pension scheme surplus is recognised on the Balance Sheet to the extent to which it can be recovered through reduced contributions in the future or through refunds from the plan.
+The pension scheme surplus is recognised in the balance sheet to the extent to which it can be recovered through reduces contributions in the future or through refunds to the plan.
+Further details in note 28.

-Any change in the valuation of Leasehold Property (see Note 19) would impact the total net assets of the Trust.
+Any change in the valuation of Leasehold Property would impact the total net assets of the Trust.